You are currently viewing Process Comes Before Possession

 LaShana Lloyd

 LaShana Lloyd is a Christian author, writer, blogger, speaker, and life coach for women.
 Her mission is to prepare women, around the world, by inspiring and encouraging them to walk purposely in their calling for God.
 She is the founder and owner of Faith Led Life and Faith Led Life Coaching, LLC where she teaches women how to uncover hidden challenges that may be sabotaging their purpose so that they can live the life God intended them to live.
 LaShana was featured in a bestselling book collaboration titled You Have No Idea the Hell I’ve Been Through: 22 Women Who Pushed from Pain to Purpose.
-LaShana is originally from Clio, South Carolina, but currently resides in Northern Virginia.
+LaShana is originally from Clio, South Carolina, but currently resides in Tampa Bay, Florida.

 Leave a Reply